-- If the name of the #include file is an absolute path specified in angle brackets or double quotes, that file is opened. - If the compiler encounters the name of an #include file in angle brackets, such as: #include <stdio.h> it searches these directories for the file to include:
+- The string found between the "" and <> in the #include directive is used verbatim as a source file name. - If the name of the #include file is an absolute path specified in angle brackets or double quotes, that file is opened. - If the compiler encounters the name of an #include file in angle brackets, such as: #include <stdio.h> it searches these directories for the file to include:

-- 1 The directories specified with the -I option, in the order that they were specified, see -I, page 273. - 2 The directories specified using the C_INCLUDE environment variable, if any; see Environment variables, page 243. - 3 The automatically set up library system include directories.
-See --dlib_config, page 268. - If the compiler encounters the name of an #include file in double quotes, for example:
+- 1 The directories specified with the -⊥ option, in the order that they were specified, see -I, page 282. - 2 The directories specified using the C\INCLUDE environment variable, if any, see Environment variables, page 251. - 3 The automatically set up library system include directories.
+See --dlib\config, page 276. - If the compiler encounters the name of an #include file in double quotes, for example: